ZrDong0106/PROB_R/README.md

 # PROB_R
 R codes for PROB algorithm

-main.R  --- main function, containing codes in the "step-by-step details" part of the protocol
+main()  --- main function, containing codes in the "step-by-step details" part of the protocol

 All codes below contain executable functions required in main.R, please execute them in your R environment before analysis.

-PROB_GEOinstall.R --- function to download the GSE7390 dataset.
+PROB_GEOinstall() --- function to download the GSE7390 dataset.
 The downloaded data will be saved as "GSE7390.csv" in your current working directory.

-Progression_Inference.R --- function to infer the disease progression.
+Progression_Inference() --- function to infer the disease progression.

                             Input objects: